-Summer 2016 Term: May 2 - Aug.
-21

-- 2-May Summer Term begins\

-- 2-May ADP First week of 5 week Session I

-- 2-May ADP First week of 10 week Session A

-- 2-May ADP First week of 8 week Session I

-- 9-May First Day of Classes

-- 13-May Last Day to add Graduation course

-- 13-May Last day to add a course

-- 20-May Last Day to drop a course without it appearing on transcript

-- 23-May Census Day/ Official Date of Record all courses and enrollment become part of permanent record

-- 30-May Memorial Day Observance

-- 30-May ADP-Last week of 5-week Session I

-- 6-Jun ADP-First week of 5-week Session II

-- 6-Jun ADP-First week of 10-week Session B

-- 20-Jun ADP -Last week of 8-week Session I

-- 27-Jun ADP-First week of 8-week Session II

-- 4-Jul 4th of July Holiday begins

-- 8-Jul 4th of July Holiday ends

-- 11-Jul ADP-Last week of 5-week Session II

-- 15-Jul Last day to withdraw from a course or the University with a "W" on transcript

-- 18-Jul ADP-First week of 5-week Session III

-- 6-Aug Summer Commencement

-- 15-Aug ADP-Last week of 8-week Session II

-- 15-Aug ADP-Last week of 5-week Session III

-ADP-Last week of 10-week Session III

-Final exams begin

-Final exams end

-last day of full Summer Term and Official Graduation Date

-Students in the accelerated delivery method and in the online delivery method should check with the program director for the exact start date and official add/drop/withdrawal dates.
+Summer 2017 Full Term: May 8 - Aug.
+27

+Summer 2017 Fun Term.
+May 0 Aug.
+27

+8-May Summer Term begins

+8-May First day of 5 week Session I

+8-May First day of 10 week Session A

+8-May First day of 8 week Session I

+12-May Last Day to add Graduation course

+12-May Last day to add a course

+19-May Last Day to drop a course without it appearing on transcript

+22-May Census Day/ Official Date of Record - all courses and enrollment

+become part of permanent record

+29-May Memorial Day Observance

+9-Jun Last day of 5 week Session I

+12-Jun First day of 5 week Session II

+19-Jun First day of 10 week Session B

+30-Jun Last day of 8 week Session I

+3-Jul First day of 8 week Session II

+3-Jul 4th of July Holiday begins

+7-Jul 4th of July Holiday ends

+21-Jul Last day of 5 week Session II

+21-Jul Last day of 10 week Session A

+24-Jul First day of 5 week Session III

+18-Aug Last day to withdraw from a course or the University with a "W" on transcript

+21-Aug Final exams begin

+23-Aug Final exams end

+25-Aug Last day of 5 week Session III

+25-Aug Last day of 8 week Session II

+25-Aug Last day of 10 week Session B

+27-Aug End of full Summer Term and Official Graduation Date

+Students in the adult delivery method and in the online delivery

+method should check with their student support coordinator for the

+exact start date and official add/drop/withdrawal dates.

+Summer 2017 - Session I: May 8 - June 8

+8-May Summer Term begins/classes begin

+9-May Last Day to drop a course without it appearing on transcript

+, 10-May Census Day/ Official Date of Record - all courses and enrollment become part of permanent record

+29-May Memorial Day Observance

+,